quelchx/vue-writer/readme.md

 **Documentation is under construction -- package is working but still in it's testing + documenting phases!!!**

+> This package intention is to be a very lightweight typewriting feature you can add to your existing project!
+More will be added in time + extra customizations, and feautures.

 ## Prerequisites

 - Vue v3.x